 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

-I almost serve this roast chicken with the sauce that the chicken creates, Garlic Sweet Potatoes, Topped & Roasted Red Onions, and Maple Roasted Tomatoes.
+I almost serve this roast chicken with the sauce that the chicken creates, Garlic Sweet Potatoes or Roast Potatoes, Topped & Roasted Red Onions, and Maple Roasted Tomatoes.
 I sometimes add some Roasted Mushrooms for good measure!
 Plus a good ol’ handful of baby spinach leaves for freshness to counteract all of the richness of the chicken and sauce.
 I call this a Sunday Feast!

 Don’t forget to head over to my Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!